FestusKoech/bettingAI-main/README.md

 pip install -r requirements.txt
 ```

-This will install all the necesarry packages for all modules in BettingAI.
+This will install all the necessary packages for all modules in BettingAI.

 ## Modules ⚙️

-The project consists of **4** modules that each perform a specific tast in order to complete the BettingAI.
+The project consists of **4** modules that each perform a specific task to complete the BettingAI.

 ### Module 1 - Writer ✍🏽